Updated January 2022

 - More engaging early in the funnel where users aren’t as familiar with your brand.

 Another benefit of using video content is the ability to remarket to those who have watched a certain portion of a particular video.
-For example, we can create a conversion ad to those who’ve watched over 25%, 50% or 75%.
+For example, we can create a conversion ad for those who’ve watched over 25%, 50% or 75%.
 This can be very effective as the user is much more bought-in with more context than they’d have otherwise.

 As described above, “thumb-stopping” video content that captures a user’s attention straight away can be a great starting point.
 Unlike a traditional video or TV advert where the hook is usually ¾ of the way through to keep people engaged, it’s important to grab the user’s attention with a hook within the first 3-5 seconds to justify why they should stop scrolling.
-Make sure to think mobile first with either square or vertical video.
+Make sure to think mobile-first with either square or vertical video.

 Target the Right Audience